 - For long range surveillance applications the automated object tracking function is critical as the operator would not be able to zoom into the target and keep the target in the video frame manually.

-- Scene steering is a similar function, but keeps the entire scene in the video frame.
+- Scene steering is a similar function, but also keeps the entire scene in the video frame.

 - Roll Correction of the video corrects the disturbances in the roll axis.

 - Moving Target Indication or MTI – available with the newest generation of high performance miniature gimbals.

 - Video and snapshot recording to internal flash drive

 - Multi camera presentation, such as picture in picture or image blending.

 AIRBORNE DRONES‘ UAV PLATFORMS

 Airborne Drones recommends the Airborne Security solution with thermal and optical zoom sensors for Surveillance and Security Applications.
 This solution is particularly effective for flying over populated areas as drones can recover and return to home in case of major system failure.
 The Airborne Security solution is the ultimate security and surveillance drone and you will never require any other.

 At Airborne Drones we focus on the design, manufacture, and marketing of long-range UAVs for industrial strength commercial use.
 With endurance times of up to one 1 hour, and payloads of up to 8kgs, Airborne Drones’ long-range UAVs have huge benefits for business and commerce.
 Solutions can also be developed to meet specific client requirements, and services can include support and training during and after implementation.